-China's activities in the Arctic have grown steadily in recent years.272 As noted earlier in this report, China was one of six non-Arctic states that were approved for observer status by the Arctic Council in 2013.273 China in recent years has engaged in growing diplomatic activities with the Nordic countries, and has increased the size of its diplomatic presences in some of them.
-In April 2013, China and Iceland signed a free trade agreement-China's first such pact with a European government.
-China has also engaged in growing economic discussions with Greenland, a territory of Denmark that might be moving toward eventual independence.274
+China's activities in the Arctic have grown steadily in recent years.
+As noted earlier in this report, China was one of six non-Arctic states that were approved for observer status by the Arctic Council in 2013.278 China in recent years has engaged in growing diplomatic activities with the Nordic countries, and has increased the size of its diplomatic presences in some of them.
+China has also engaged in growing economic discussions with Iceland and with Greenland, a territory of Denmark that might be moving toward eventual independence.279

-China has an Arctic-capable icebreaker, Xue Long (Snow Dragon), that in recent years has made several transits of Arctic waters-operations that China describes as research expeditions.275 China is completing construction of its second Arctic-capable icebreaker (the first that China has
+China has an Arctic-capable icebreaker, Xue Long (Snow Dragon), that in recent years has made several transits of Arctic waters-operations that China describes as research expeditions280-and has completed construction of a second Arctic-capable icebreaker (the first that China has built domestically), named Xue Long 2.281 China has also announced an intention to eventually build a 30,000-ton nuclear-powered icebreaker,282 which would make China only the second country (following Russia) to operate a nuclear-powered icebreaker.
+Like several other nations, China has established a research station in the Svalbard archipelago.